CyberSys/godot4-fast-paced-network-fps-tps/README.md

 Its in process (several changes on architecture incoming)!
 In the end it should be a complete framework including an open-source shooter.
 Including models.

+Totaly written in c#.
+No gdscript, because its sucks hard for oop.

 # Network features
 - Client-side prediction of player entities
 - Client-side interpolation of remote entities